dshetty100/Kick-starter-Analysis/README.md

 - Louise's campaign with a goal amount less than $5000 is more likely to be successful.
 Although the data shows that some play with a funding between $35000 - $45000 may also be     successful.
 However, her campaign with goal amount above $45000 is most likely to fail.

-- The data probably has some outliers that needs to be sorted out and taken care of.
+- The data for the play subcategory in this dataset was sparse.
+Choosing other dataset with more data on play subcategory may help reduce statistical error in the analysis.

-- A box plot showing the summary statistics and possible ouliers in the data would provide further insight.
+- A graph of   A box plot showing the summary statistics and possible ouliers in the data would provide further insight.